Saturday Night Live season 30

 The thirtieth season of Saturday Night Live, an American sketch comedy series, originally aired in the United States on NBC between October 2, 2004, and May 21, 2005.

 History

 This season was notable for a lip-syncing gaffe by Ashlee Simpson during her second performance (on the episode hosted by Jude Law).
-This season was also home to many sketches focused on the 2004 U.S. Presidential election, but, unlike the 2000 election (and later, the elections for 2008 and 2016), there was little to no media coverage about the sketches.
+This season was also home to many sketches focused on the 2004 U.S. Presidential election.

 Cast

 Before the start of this season, longtime cast member Jimmy Fallon left the show after six seasons with the cast since 1998.
 In the wake of Fallon's departure, Fred Armisen was promoted to repertory status, while Finesse Mitchell and Kenan Thompson remained featured players.